Dhayananth1511/AI-Powered-Parametric-Income-Protection-for-Food-Delivery-Workers/README.md

 India's food delivery ecosystem runs on the backs of hundreds of thousands of gig workers delivering for platforms like **Zomato** and **Swiggy**.
 These workers are entirely dependent on daily deliveries for their income — there is no salary, no paid leave, and no safety net.

 External disruptions — heavy monsoon rain, extreme heat, cyclone alerts, air quality emergencies, government-declared curfews — can bring delivery activity to a complete halt.
-When that happens, a delivery worker loses **₹300–₹500 in a single evening**, with no recourse and no compensation.
+When that happens, a worker like Ravi loses **₹300–₹500 in a single evening**, with no recourse and no compensation.

 **The gap:** Traditional insurance products do not cover short-term income disruption for gig workers.
 Filing a manual claim is too complex, too slow, and too uncertain for someone who needs money today, not next month.